ParallelMaths/parallel/pages/1-maths-jokes.md

 6. Bloodhound & the world speed record
 7. Weird optical illusions

-IMPORTANT – you will get points for every correct answer (or nearly correct answer).
+**IMPORTANT** – _you will get points for every correct answer (or nearly correct answer)._
-IMPORTANT – some questions have a hint (sometimes two hints).
+**IMPORTANT** – _some questions have a hint (sometimes two hints).
 Please think hard and try hard before resorting to the hint.
-The hints will help you get the right answer, but you will lose marks.
+The hints will help you get the right answer, but you will lose marks._
-IMPORTANT – it does not really matter what you score get, the main thing is that you think hard about the problems...and then learn where you went wrong when the answer sheet appears.
+**IMPORTANT** – _it does not really matter what you score get, the main thing is that you think hard about the problems...and then learn where you went wrong when the answer sheet appears._

+---

 ## 1. Maths jokes

 It sounds odd, but there are maths jokes.
 Lots of jokes.
 In fact, lots of mathematicians are very funny.
 Some of my favourite comedians (Dara O'Briain, Romesh Ranganathan and Dave Gorman) studied maths at university, and I have written a whole book about the mathematicians who write The Simpsons.